-The new SEAT Urban EV aimed at bringing “electromobility to the masses” and our exclusive image previews how it could look.
+The new SEAT Urban EV aimed at bringing “electromobility to the masses”.

 SEAT is planning to launch an all-electric “urban EV” in 2025.
 Talks on whether the new car will be branded a SEAT or a Cupra are ongoing, with company President Wayne Griffiths outlining at the brand’s annual results conference that a decision on this had not yet been made.